Bahar-SarSaifee/Natural-Language-Processing-with-Disaster-Tweets/README.md

 - Lemmatizing & Stemming
 - Correcting

-## Creating Model
+## Creating the Model

-- Using BERT Tokenizer
+- Tokenization Using BERT Tokenizer
-- Using Glove Embedding
+- Using Pre-trained Glove Embedding
 - Using Multi-Head Attention
-- Using Deep Learning Techniques for Text Classification
+- A Hybrid Model Based on Attention Mechanism and Deep Learning Techniques

 ## Evaluation